phlatfish/graze/README.md

 - The Flask code for this project can be found in the app.py file.
 We also use jQuery for sleek JavaScript operations.

 - The code listens for form submissions using jQuery.
 When the form is submitted, it retrieves the file from the user's computer, and uploads it into our safe and secure database.

-## Contributing
-We welcome contributions to this project.
-If you'd like to improve Graze, fix bugs, or add new features, please follow these steps:

-1. Fork the repository to your own GitHub account.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and commit them to your branch.

-4. Submit a pull request to the main repository.

-Please ensure that your code follows best practices and includes documentation where necessary.

-We hope you find Graze useful and educational.
-If you have any questions or need assistance, feel free to reach out to the project maintainers.

 Happy coding! 💻